buslo/makata/Sources/makata-form/documentation.docc/makataForm.md

 ### Enabling Validation

-Validaitons strengthen your form handling by checking if all fields satisfy validation constraints.
+Validations strengthen your form handling by checking if all fields satisfy validation constraints.

 - ``FormHandler/setValidationHandler(_:)``
 - ``FormValidation``